2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Recommended - Novice

-ETAs will be provided with a stipend for language lessons (Russian or Kazakh).
+ETAs will have access to a stipend (by reimbursement) for language lessons (Russian and/or Kazakh).

 Placement Type